Hands-on - A digital oscilloscope

 6. Possible improvements

-- Use a Saxo board instead of a Pluto (Saxo is natively USB controlled/USB-powered, and supports FlashyD = two channels).
+- Make the oscilloscope USB-based (see here) or use a Saxo or Xylo board instead of a Pluto (which are natively USB controlled/USB-powered, and support FlashyD = two channels).

 That's it.
 Your turn to experiment!